 Apply / Audition

-Applicants seeking admission to the Master's of Music program, please visit our online application to apply for Spring 2017 or future term.
+Applicants seeking admission to the Master's of Music program, please visit our online application to apply.

 In addition to the general admission requirements set by the Graduate School, applicants must fulfill the following requirements set by the School:

 - Applicants electing the performance or conducting options must audition in person for area faculty.

 - Applicants electing music education, music education with Kodály emphasis, or music therapy may audition in person or submit a DVD.

 - the School will be in contact once we receive your complete application to schedule an audition.